deeplook/starters/aws-ec2/README.md

 ## Configuration

-All configuration for this project is managed through Terraform variables.
+All configuration for this project is managed in a single file.

 1.  **Prerequisites:** Ensure you have the following tools installed.
     ```bash